Andrew Ager: The Unknown Soldier

 In April 2017, Ager conducted a multi-media performance of his work "The Unknown Soldier" at the Canadian War Museum.
 The work was adapted and re-orchestrated for the event, which was a commemoration of the 100th Anniversary of the Battle of Vimy Ridge.
 It includes texts by Canadian, French, British, and German soldiers.

 The Eleventh Hour

 In November 2018, Ager conducted the Cantata Signers of Ottawa and Orchestra for the premiere of his work "The Eleventh Hour" at a gala concert commemorating the 100th Anniversary of the end of WWI at the Canadian War Museum.

 A Christmas Carol

 Commissioned by Philip and Eleanor Rogers, "A Christmas Carol" (2019) is Ager's take on the well-known Dickens tale.
-With a performance time of 40 minutes, for chamber ensemble (various versions available or piano only), baritone solo, mixed choir (children's choir optional for trebles) and several easy solos, it is a delightful seasonal evening of entertainment.
-Ager's earthy humour and twist on the end of the story was particularly well-received.
+With a performance time of 40 minutes, for chamber ensemble (various versions available or piano only), baritone solo, mixed choir (children's choir optional for trebles) and several easy solos, it was particularly well-received.